arav06/aws-ccp/Notes.md

 ## Others

-Redshift -> Managed data warehouse than can store peta bytes of data that is supposed to be stored for a long time.
+Redshift -> Managed data warehouse than can store petabytes of data that is supposed to be stored for a long time.
 Grabs data from an S3 bucket.
 Expensive.
 Fast.
 Complex queries can be executed.
 Used to store data which is used for generating analytics/report.
 Data can be sent to Amazon QuickSight (Used to create beautiful reports about data)

 ElastiCache -> Managed database of an in-memory and caching databases such as Redis and Memcached